Churn: a quick guide for subscription businesses

 The tactics mentioned in the guide, including dunning processes, smart retries and account updaters, can deliver a welcome decline in failed payments for many SaaS businesses.

 But tackling the root of payment failures means reducing your reliance on card payments.
-By using bank to bank payment methods like bank debit (ACH), you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% and ultimately enabling you to increase lifetime value and ROI by more than 30%.
+For example, by using bank to bank payment methods like Direct Debit (also known as bank debit), you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% - ultimately enabling you to increase lifetime value and ROI by more than 30%.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.